Important information and updates on COVID-19 for Arizona Visitors. ⟶

 TripAdvisor Traveler Rating

 An intimate retreat with a spirit all its own, and beloved by generations, our Arizona landmark and Historic Hotel of America couples historic charm with a truly modern sense of adventure.

-Relax in the comfort of The Wigwam's Resort's elegant 331 casitas and suites, but be sure to carve out time for our legendary golf, superb spa, three pools – including a 25-foot tower with twisting water slides – distinctive cuisine and innovative, Arizona-inspired programming.
+Relax in the comfort of The Wigwam's elegant 331 casitas and suites, but be sure to carve out time for our legendary golf, superb spa, three pools – including a 25-foot tower with twisting water slides – distinctive cuisine and innovative, Arizona-inspired programming.
 The Wigwam is awash in endless possibilities.

 Travel through history with our resort.
 One thing that grows quite well in dry, sandy Arizona soil is cotton.
 And for that fact we at The Wigwam are especially grateful.

 The Wigwam Resort is a direct descendant of Arizona’s early cotton ranching business.
 When Goodyear Tire & Rubber Company discovered that long-staple cotton extended the life of their tires, the company bought 16,000 acres of land for cotton farming.
 In 1918, the company established the Organization House, the first building on the site, as lodging for ranch suppliers.
 A portion of the original structure, The Organization House, remains as the cornerstone of The Wigwam’s authenticity and southwestern charm.